Cyndi Lauper and the art of video storytelling: Can a good pop song carry a bad story?

 • • •

 We’re back in the present.
 It’s early morning.
-Lauper slams the trailer door on her way out, wakes up the boyfriend.
+Lauper slams the trailer door on her way out, waking up the boyfriend.
 She kicks a plastic flamingo as she walks into the leaves in her pajamas.
-Boyfriend comes running out of the trailer (also in plaid pajamas, but real pajamas), pulls Lauper back inside and helps her pack.
+The boyfriend comes running out of the trailer (also in plaid pajamas, but real pajamas), pulls Lauper back inside and helps her pack.

 Why she must leave is the video’s greatest mystery.
-We have no idea, which means there’s no tension.
+We have no idea, which is actually a serious problem, because it means the story has no tension.
 Time After Time, in other words, lacks a convincing conflict, i.e. something that’s pulling Lauper away from her boyfriend besides a disagreement over a lousy haircut.

 • • •

 Have I gone into too much depth?
-Sure, but by this time I was on my third pint and I’d already suffered through REM’s truly cringy Losing My Religion and was far into a video of Rod Stewart with Stewart in a series of outfits that all showcased the acrobatic singer in a tucked-in wife beater and a suit jacket that draped his knees.
+Sure, but by this time I was on my third pint and I’d already suffered through REM’s truly cringy Losing My Religion and was far into a video of Rod Stewart with Stewart tumbling around in a series of tight outfits that were all tank tops and suit jackets that draped his knees.
 Stewart’s little outfits were so inexplicable by any style standards I thought I may have already started hallucinating.

 Max Sheridan's writing has appeared in a number of online and print publications in the US, UK and elsewhere.
 He's worked as a teacher, journalist, editor and copywriter.
 He's the founder and director of Write CY, a Nicosia-based platform for creative writing and community storytelling, where he teaches Story Craft, a 10-week short story writing course.
 His novel Dillo was released by Shotgun Honey in December 2017.
 Talk to him at: firstname.lastname@example.org.